 At QPIRG, the board plays an integral part within the organization.
 With regular meetings and active participation in all aspects of QPIRG, board members set the organization’s agenda and direction, and support the staff.
 Members gain valuable experience and training in anti-oppression, how to be an employer, community organizing, and consensus building.
 A new board is elected during the fall semester at QPIRG’s Annual General Meeting (AGM), although new members can join at any time with consensus from the current board.
 People interested in joining QPIRG’s board should talk to the staff to get more information.
 The Board of Directors consists of a 12 seats – 6 seats are reserved for Concordia student members, and the other 6 are reserved for Community members who may or may not be Concordia students.
 This reflects our mandate to create campus-community links.

-Currently, QPIRG works with Amir Al-Shourbaji, our IT technician, and Jessica Charest, our bookkeeper.
+Currently, QPIRG works with Amir Al-Shourbaji and Arash Aslani, our IT technicians, and Jac(k) Charest, our bookkeeper.

 Conflict Resolution and Complaints Committee:

-At the Annual General Meeting in October 2012, the following QPIRG members were elected to the Conflict Resolution and Complaints Committee (CRCC): Milena Gioia, Elizabeth Higgins, Kali Stull, and Kayle Towsley.
+Our Conflict Resolution and Complaints Committee (CRCC) is currently comprised of: Milena Gioia, Farhana Jumki Haque, Taylor Lewis and Kayle Towsley.
 The CRCC follows a CRCC policy to address complaints involving QPIRG members that cannot be resolved by the board of directors.
 The CRCC can be emailed directly at firstname.lastname@example.org, though for most matters it is best to email QPIRG at email@example.com.